abdulwhd964/chat-server/README.md

 ## Overview
 This project is a Chat Server system built using Spring Boot.
-It supports real-time communication between users, user authentication and more
+It supports real-time communication between users, authentication and more

 ## Setup